 Welcome to the infinite world of music from India and its mystical sounds.

-With its roots tracing back to Vedic period, Indian music is a rich art form which evolved over thousands of years.
-My focus and wish is to preserve, nurture, honor and transmit the genuine spirit of Indian music in its different genres and presentations, as i learnt it from maestros since childhood (and still learning) as well as sharing this music around the world while merging with different cultures and musicians from diverse traditions and backgrounds, yet keeping the spirit of India in all the involved genres intact.
+With its roots tracing back to Vedic period, Indian music and its mystic sounds is an amazing world which has evolved over thousands of years.
+My focus and wish is to preserve, nurture, honor and transmit the genuine spirit of Mantra and sacred music from India in its different genres and presentations, as I've learned (still learning) from maestros since childhood; as well as sharing this tradition around the world while merging with different cultures and musicians, yet keeping the rich spirit of India intact.

-In this way, i am deeply interested in maintaining the genuine elements and spirit of this musical tradition, in its different styles, forms and presentations, keeping its authenticity and true nature, as conceived along thousands of years in our beloved land, Bhārat.
+In this way, I'm deeply interested in maintaining the genuine elements and spirit of our musical and spiritual tradition in its different styles, forms and presentations, keeping its true essence, as conceived along thousands of years in our beloved land, Bhārat.

 There is always an uplifting piece of music that will open our deepest emotions, renew our spirit and let us know that we are not alone.